How Do I Know When I'm Going Through Menopause?

 - Greaster risk of Alzheimer's disease

 - Poor muscle power and tone

-- Some deterioration in vision, such as from cataracts (clouding of the lens of the eye) and macular degeneration (breakdown of the tiny spot in the center of the retina that is the center of vision)
+- Some weakening in vision, such as from cataracts (clouding of the lens of the eye) and macular degeneration (breakdown of the tiny spot in the center of the retina that is the center of vision).

-There are a number of treatments to consider that can help reduce risks that are associated with these conditions.
+A number of treatments can help lower risks that are linked with these conditions.